What's In A Name?

 Have you ever wondered why there are so many folks named “William” in our family?
 I believe I know why!
 The father of Chaim Yehushua Dumes was named Wulf.
 His Hebrew name was Zev.
 We know this because Chaim’s grave gives his name as Chaim Yehushua Bar Zev.
 Zev means “wolf” in Hebrew, so someone named Wulf is given the Hebrew name Zev.
 My grandfather, William J. Dumes, was named Wulf in Latvia, and of course his Hebrew name was Zev.

 We can assume that they followed the Ashkenazi tradition of naming children after someone who has passed.
-So it is reasonable to assume that Chaim's father Wulf died sometime between with Arthur was born in 1981 and William was born in 1902.
+So it is reasonable to assume that Chaim’s father Wulf died sometime between when Arthur was born in 1891 and William was born in 1902.

-In the next generation, Louis Dumes name his first son Hyman after his father and his second son William after his grandfather.
+In the next generation, Louis Dumes named his first son Hyman after his father and his second son William after his grandfather.
 Arthur Dumes named his first son William after his grandfather.

 Dumes